mpospese/markdown-cv/index.md

 ## Profile

-Senior-level software developer with 20 years industry experience working in Swift, Objective-C, C#, C++, and now Solidity.
+Senior-level software developer with over 20 years industry experience working in Swift, Objective-C, C#, C++, and now Solidity.
 Creative, independent, motivated team worker with experience managing small teams.
 Analytical thinker with strong trouble-shooting, problem-solving, and debugging skills and a background in mathematics, logic, and science.
 Proven record delivering applications with great user experience and a high degree of polish.

-Specialties: custom user interfaces, animations, full-stack engineering
+Specialties: design systems, accessibility, custom user interfaces, animations, full-stack engineering

 ## Experience

+**Principal iOS Engineer, Y Media Labs (2021 – Present)**
+Leading effort to create IP through reusable frameworks, engineering components for design systems, and cultivating a culture of best practices, compassion, and accountability.

-**Lead iOS Engineer, BlockFi (2020 – Present)**
+**Lead iOS Engineer, BlockFi (2020 – 2021)**
-Rewriting BlockFi's hybrid React Native app as a native app.
+Lead effort to rewrite BlockFi's hybrid React Native app as a native app with a focus on scalability, security, and accessibility.
+Helped assemble a world-class fully-remote global mobile engineering team.

 **Principal, Crazy Milk Software (2009 – Present)**
 Bespoke software consulting services.
 Consultant tasked with delivering innovative solutions to development teams faced with complex challenges in graphing and 3D animations.